DMacGillivray/soccer-predictions/README.md

 Note on probability Calibration

-### 6.1 Reliability Diagrams and Multi-Class calibration Metrics
+### 6.1 Reliability Diagrams and Multi-Class Calibration Metrics

 calibration is an assessment of the goodness of the probability estimates from a model.